Aug

 Even with dental insurance, you’ll likely have some out-of-pocket expenses.
 This includes your monthly premium, deductible, co-pays, and any procedures not covered by your plan.
 That’s why it’s essential to understand your coverage to budget accordingly.

-Sometimes, an emergency tooth extraction isn’t just a simple pull.
+Sometimes, an emergency tooth extraction demands more than just pulling out the teeth.
 You might need extra procedures like grafting or stitching.
 These can significantly impact the final bill.
+Let’s take a look at what additional treatments may be needed in some cases, when are they needed and how much they do cost around:

 Grafting